 Let me start by talking about the design and shelf appeal of the bottle.

-It doesn’t feel particularly current for 2016.
+It doesn’t feel particularly current.
 Sit it next to the CB12 bottle and you probably get what I mean.
 It might be just me, but it looks a little like a bottle from yesteryear like a special back shelf product with the label colours and being ‘signed’ by Doctor Katz.
 Some may say it looks like it has been packaged as some miracle cure which you pay a lot for but never does the job and by the time you realise it’s too late to get your money back.

 Well it is not all bad, I can assure you.